manmolecular/history-fp/README.md

 No 3rd party services or APIs are involved, everything is calculated locally.

+## What is the point?
+I thought that it would be funny enough to be able to compare my daily command line usage behavior with anyone just by sharing one string and this repo.

+You can think of it as a behavioral matching system that answers the questions _"What is my compatibility/likeness/similarity % with someone?"_ or _"How similar are we?"_

+No serious application here, but you can use the same approach and techniques in other fields.

 ## Quick Example
 You can use the following example fingerprint to compare it with your usage behavior, the payload is:
 ```